hlascelles/figjam/README.md

 ### Differences

 * Configuration File
-  * Figjam expects a single file.
+  * Figjam only needs a single file.
-  * Dotenv supports separate files for each environment.
+  * Dotenv must use separate files for each environment.
 * Configuration File Format
   * Figjam expects YAML containing key/value pairs.
   * Dotenv convention is a collection of `KEY=VALUE` pairs.